 The Complainant resides at 200 West 22nd Street, Chester, PA 19013 (Service Address) with her daughter in a leased, single-family two story brick home with three bedrooms, a living room, a kitchen, a dining room, one bathroom, and a full basement.
 The house is heated with oil and electricity is only used for lighting, television, electric stove, microwave oven, vacuum cleaner, and a hot water heater.
 The Complainant averred that she is the only one at home most of the time since her daughter works for the most part of the day.
 The Complainant stated that she stays in one room in the house because she is disabled and her brother who comes to help stays in the same room with her.
 The Complainant believes PECO is overbilling her for electric usage and that she is overpaying for electric service.
 The Complainant also stated that her brother called PECO to complain about the high bill in December 2012, and nothing was done until June 2013.
 In addition, the Complainant claimed that PECO employees informed her of a possible error in her bill and that it should not be that high.
 The Complainant, therefore, requested that her bill be corrected.
 Tr. at 9, 15-20, 22-23, 41-44, 46-47, 37, I.D. at 2-3, 6.

 PECO, on the other hand, maintained that it investigated the Complainant’s high bill concern and determined that her concern was unfounded.
 PECO averred that the Complainant’s entire balance (currently at $1,569.21) is comprised of CAP arrears and, therefore, is not entitled to a payment agreement on the balance.
 According to PECO, it addressed the Complainant’s high bill concerns through several field visits to the Service Address in December 2014, and on June 4, 2013, July 17, 2013, and December 2, 2013.
-PECO noted that two electric meters are used at the Service Address -- one for peak usage and the other one for off-peak usage.
+PECO noted that two electric meters are used at the Service Address – one for peak usage and the other one for off-peak usage.
 PECO noted that in December 2012, it changed the meter that measures peak usage with an AMI meter.
 On January 21, 2013, PECO Respondent caused an independent firm to perform a meter test on the meter that was removed on December 3, 2012, prior to being replaced by the new AMI meter.
 The heavy load test indicated the meter was 99.83 percent accurate and the light load test indicated the meter was 99.75 percent, with an average load accuracy of 99.47. percent.
 During the June 4, 2013 site visit, its technician conducted a high-bill investigation at the service location that verified the meter readings of the new AMI meter.
 However, the Complainant declined PECO’s request to test the meter that measured off peak usage.
 Also on June 4, 2013, PECO performed an appliance-use cost analysis that demonstrated that the Complainant had the potential to use the amount billed.
 During the July 17, 2013 site visit, PECO’s technician performed an instrument test on the Complainant’s meter, and the meter tested within PECO’s and the Commission’s guidelines.
 PECO averred that the field visit on December 2, 2013, included a test using passing load through the peak and off-peak meters, as well as another appliance-use cost analysis, all of which indicated there was no issue with the meters.
 Tr. at 53, 64-65, 72-75, 80-83, Exhs.
 6 & 9, I.D. at 4.

 ALJ’s Initial Decision